Buying a Leasehold House in the UK: What You Need to Know

 • Currency Risks: If you earn income in a foreign currency, currency fluctuations may impact repayments.

-• International Lenders: Some UK banks like HSBC and Barclays offer mortgages to non-residents.
+Some UK banks, like HSBC and Barclays, offer mortgages to non-residents.

-• Specialist Brokers: Brokers who specialize in non-resident clients can find suitable deals.
+Brokers who specialize in non-resident clients can help find suitable deals.

-• Private Lenders: Offer more flexible terms but higher fees.
+Private lenders offer more flexible terms but usually come with higher fees.

 • Limited Access to Lenders: Not all UK lenders offer products to non-residents.